stvwlls/mb/content/pages/about.md

 __What aspect of your business do you enjoy the most?__

 The hands-on building portion.
-Although I’m good with people, I am introverted at heart and love the solitude of a job site with lots to keep my hands and mind busy.
+Although I&rsquo;m good with people, I am introverted at heart and love the solitude of a job site with lots to keep my hands and mind busy.
 It's like working meditation.

 __Why should I choose your company over your competitors?__

-I really can’t say why anyone should choose us over someone else.
+I really can&rsquo;t say why anyone should choose us over someone else.
 Southern Maine is full of amazing tradesmen and we are just some of many.
 I primarily want to be chosen by clients that feel there is alignment with our beliefs and approach.

 __Where is your company based?
 What areas do you service?__